ukaea/UDA/README.md

 The UDA can be either run as a client-server API, running as thin client with all functionality being handled on a remote server, or as fat-client API where both the client access and plugin functionality is run on the local machine.

+Note this is a compatibility branch which only uses c++11 features and will only receive essential bug fixes.
+Current and future development on the main branch will require a c++17 compiler.

 ## Licence

 See LICENCE.txt for details.